pdf-association/arlington-pdf-model/README.md

 ---

 # TODO :pushpin:
-- finish all unlinked dictionaries, streams and arrays
+- finish all unlinked dictionaries, streams and arrays.
+These are often represented by \[] in the current data.
-- identify tables and objects in report (somehow identify table/paragraph etc. in the ISO/DIS 32000-2 and carry this information in grammar so we can report it back)
+- identify Tables and objects in report (somehow identify table/paragraph etc. in the ISO/DIS 32000-2 and carry this information in grammar so we can report it back)
 - define language for formulas in PossibleValues (currently we have following intervals: <0,100>, <-1.0,1.0>, <0,1>, <0,2>,	<0.0,1.0> and also some expressions: value\>=2, value\>=1, value\>=0, value\<0, value\>0 and also combinations: <40,128> value\*8,<40,128> value\*8, <40,128> value\*8, value\*90, value\*1/72
 - define language for SpecialCase column
 - TableMap is out of sync